bcgov/ols-geocoder/location-services-by-the-numbers.md

-# Location Services by the Numbers (as of July 13, 2021)
+# Location Services by the Numbers (snapshot for July, 2021)
 |Service|Number|Significance|
 |--|--:|--|
 Address Geocoder|15|Ministries served